helm/charts/stable/ambassador/README.md

 Setting `pro.enabled: true` will install Ambassador Pro as a sidecar to Ambassador with the required CRDs and redis instance.

 You must set the `pro.licenseKey.value` to the license key issued to you.
 Sign up for a [free trial](https://www.getambassador.io/pro/free-trial) of Ambassador Pro or [contact](https://www.getambassador.io/contact) our sales team to obtain a license key.

+`pro.ports.auth` and `pro.ports.ratelimit` must be the same value.
+If changing one, you must change the other.

 For most use cases, `pro.image` and `pro.ports` can be left as default.